 Nigeria's WTO nominee says has "strong support" from Africa

+On Tuesday Okonjo-Iweala told a Geneva briefing she wanted to raise Africa's share of world trade from the current 3 percent, though gave no target figure.
+Asked how the WTO could help the world recover from the COVID-19 pandemic, she stressed the need to ensure any export restrictions were "temporary, transparent and proportionate so we make sure they do not harm other members".

-For a Factbox of candidates, click here: The new head's in-tray includes overseeing reforms, clinching a long-overdue multilateral trade deal, coping with a post-COVID recession as well as growing protectionism and U.S.-China trade tensions.
+FULL IN-TRAY The new head's in-tray includes overseeing reforms, clinching a long-overdue multilateral trade deal and dealing with growing protectionism and U.S.-China trade tensions as well as tackling the post-COVID-19 global recession.

 ALSO READ